TizzyT566/BijouDB/README.md

 ## Specifying Constraints
 Use the SchemaBuilder to add constraints to your columns.

-Place the constraints on any column by using the `Add()` method.
+Place the constraints on columns by passing arguments to the `Add()` method.

-Provide the label for the constraint `Unique:` or `Default:` or `Check:` followed by the value for the constraint.
+Provide the label of the constraint `Unique:` or `Default:` or `Check:` followed by the value for the constraint.

 The order does't matter and you don't have to provide every constraint.